Johan Friso van Amsberg, Prins der Nederlanden1

 Last Edited=28 Apr 2009

-Claus von Amsberg was born on 1 September 1890 at Rehna, Westfalen, Germany.1 He was the son of Wilhelm Karl Friedrich August Louis von Amsberg and Elise Hedwig Alexandrine von Vieregge.1 He married Gosta Freiin von dem Bussche-Haddenhausen, daughter of Georg Freiherr von dem Bussche-Haddenhausen and Gabriele Marie Amalie Leontine Freiin von dem Bussche-Ippenburg, on 4 September 1924 at Hitzacker, Germany.1 He died on 19 December 1953 at age 63 at Jasebeck, Niedersachsen, Germany.1
+Claus von Amsberg was born on 1 September 1890 at Rehna, Westfalen, GermanyG.1 He was the son of Wilhelm Karl Friedrich August Louis von Amsberg and Elise Hedwig Alexandrine von Vieregge.1 He married Gosta Freiin von dem Bussche-Haddenhausen, daughter of Georg Freiherr von dem Bussche-Haddenhausen and Gabriele Marie Amalie Leontine Freiin von dem Bussche-Ippenburg, on 4 September 1924 at Hitzacker, GermanyG.1 He died on 19 December 1953 at age 63 at Jasebeck, Niedersachsen, GermanyG.1

-Claus von Amsberg was baptised with the name of Claus Felix Friedrich Leopold Gabriel Archim Julius August.1 He was a planter at Tanzania.1
+He was given the name of Claus Felix Friedrich Leopold Gabriel Archim Julius August at birth.1 He was a planter at TanzaniaG.1

 Child of Claus von Amsberg and Gosta Freiin von dem Bussche-Haddenhausen